BMW Versus Volkwagen

 The Atlas is huge too.
 Adults feel comfortable-it is not uber-luxurious but family-friendly.
 The Volkswagen Tiguan is a compact SUV that can seat five or seven people.
 Jetta stands out as a comfortable sedan. with its impressive fuel consumption is a totally different class

 The X7 comes with an eight-speed automatic transmission and standard all-wheel drive.
 That means the big BMW X7 will get a whopping 523 hp and 553 lb-ft of torque.
 That power helps the BMW X7 accelerate from 0-60 mph in 4.5 seconds.
-That’s really fast in an SUV that weighs as much as a much as it does.
+That’s really fast in an SUV that weighs as much as it does.

 The VW Atlas comes with one of two engines, a 235-hp four-cylinder or a 276-hp V-6 or an eight-speed automatic transmission is standard but all-wheel drive is only offered with the V-6.which feels and sounds refined.
 Though the Atlas fairly sauntered from zero to 60 mph in our testing—7.9 seconds for an all-wheel-drive V-6 model it doesn’t feel like it lacks power.
 The compact VW Tiguan SUV now delivers 184 horsepower from its 2.0-liter turbocharged four-cylinder.
 Volkswagen is constantly upgrading its engine ranges.